-Chris McCabe’s first post on this topic was False Infringement Claims are Rife on Amazon.
+Chris McCabe’s first post on this topic was Bogus Amazon Infringement Claims: Copyright, Trademarks and Patents.

 The incidence of rights infringement claims at Amazon spiked upward recently, as many parties have realized how easily this can be abused to remove unwanted sellers from a desired listing.

 In fact, Amazon’s policy teams have moved much more aggressively to suspend sellers, instead of warning them and removing the ASIN in question from their listings.

 The net result of these actions is to drive up the number of suspended account appeals.
 These appeals require Plans of Action to address not only how you’ll resolve the current dispute with the claimant, but also how you’ll avoid such rights infringement cases in the future.